Unico: Chao (チャオ, Chao)

+In the 1981 movie, Chao befriends Unico after the titular unicorn accidentally falls into her basket (which is actually her home) floating down a river.
+After developing a close relationship with an Old Lady (whom she mistakes as a real witch), Unico secretly grants her wish to become a human girl but is temporary.
+Chao permanently becomes a human after she rescues The Old Lady (known as "Granny") from drowning with Unico's help.
+Similar to the original chapter, she falls in love with Baron but decides to sneak away from Unico while taking care of an injured monkey.
+While traveling to Baron's manor, she eats a berry causing her to become hypnotized as the forest around her grows thorns and leading her to Baron's manor.
+After getting drunk from Baron's wine, Unico decides to distract Baron by playing on an organ giving him time to rescue her.
+He decides to use his horn to drill to escape from Baron's manor.
+After losing to Baron during a sword fight, Baron chains Chao up to a flag pole.
+After Unico attacks Baron causing him to get impaled she gets unchained with assistance from Beezle.
+After Baron's demon form ends up killing Unico and breaking his horn.
+Chao runs up to Unico and begins crying as her tears are falling onto his body.
+After getting revived as a combination of Chao and Beezle's love, Unico manages to kill Baron as he gets sent down to hell.
+Chao rushes to Granny where the old lady recalls about a young unicorn who brings happiness to others but reveals that unicorns are forbidden to stay with their friends.
+Granny's revelation causes Chao to cry as she's last seen yelling Unico's name in the hopes of him coming back.

 In the reboot series, Chloe was a city watch cat who rescues Unico from drowning, and after being abandoned by one of her owners, decides to find a witch to stay with to be treated better.
 Before befriending Unico, Chloe is first seen training Jenkins (Shimashima in the original manga) to behave like a proper watch cat.
 After drying up Unico, she tells him that she was mentored by Lily, a deceased cat that made her become a watch cat.
 Near Volume 1's conclusion, she falls in love with Toast the cat after Unico and the forest animals rescues her from Byron.
 When West Wind arrives, she witnesses West Wind restoring some of Unico's forgotten memories.
 Before Unico leaves, he gives both Chloe and Toast the ability to alternate between their human and cat forms.
-After Unico's leaves, she alongside Toast continue to take care of Granny.
+After Unico leaves, she alongside Toast continue to take care of Granny.
 Chloe's last seen talking to Toast about remaining hopeful to reunite with Unico someday.